JoaquimXG/podcolours.co.uk/README.md

 1. First install required packages, `npm install`.
 2. Then start server.js `npm start`.

+### Development and Testing

+run `npm test` to run the site with hot reload for development.

 ## Home page

 Serves as the landing page for the site.
 Functionality includes; 'Login'